-- 19. (XenServer only) If needed, upgrade all Citrix XenServer hypervisor hosts in your cloud to a version supported by CloudPlatform 4.2.1 and apply any required hotfixes.
-Instructions for upgrading XenServer software and applying hotfixes can be found in Section 4.6, "Upgrading and Hotfixing XenServer Hypervisor Hosts". - 20.
-(VMware only) After upgrade, if you want to change a Standard vSwitch zone to a VMware dvSwitch Zone, perform the following: - a.
+For instructions for upgrading XenServer software and applying hotfixes, see Section 4.5.2, "Applying Hotfixes to a XenServer Cluster".

+- 20. (VMware only) After upgrade, if you want to change a Standard vSwitch zone to a VMware dvSwitch Zone, perform the following: - a.
 Ensure that the Public and Guest traffics are not on the same network as the Management and Storage traffic. - b.
-Set vmware.use.dvswitch to true. - c.
+Set vmware.use.dvswitch to true.

+c.
 Access the physical network for the Public and guest traffic, then change the traffic labels as given below: